radhesh1/rsh/crates/rsh-std/CONTRIBUTING.md

 # Contributing

-Welcome to the rsh standard library and thank you for considering contributing!
+Welcome to the rsh standard library ,and thank you for considering contributing!

 ## Ideas for the standard library